Jacquard Fabric: A Deep Dive!

 Note that as jacquard woven fabrics are heavier in weight, any seams created can end up bulkier than in non-jacquard fabric types.
 This also makes them tricky to ‘ease’ with, so be mindful of this when designing.

 It can be confusing to separate Jacquard, Brocade, and Damask fabrics from each other due to how similar they look.
-However, to the trained eye or those who know what to look for, there will be subtle tells which will help distinguish one from the other.
+To the trained eye or those who know what to look for, there are subtle tells which help to distinguish one from the other.
 There are several Jacquard fabric types, which incidentally also include Brocade and damask.

 Jacquard